Afi Aminuddin: Club career

 Afi attended Brunei Sports School, the institution that also produced Brunei international footballers such as Azwan Ali Rahman and Hazwan Hamzah.
 He was drafted into professional club DPMM FC playing in the Singapore league in 2010, but due to the ban imposed by FIFA on Brunei he was sent on loan to Indera SC along with five other players.

 Afi signed full terms with Indera not long after and has won two league championships with them.
 After four seasons, he transferred to Kota Ranger FC.
 He scored his first goal for the Rangers in the penultimate game of the season, a 1–1 draw with MS PDB on 18 February 2018.
 He was appointed club captain from the 2018-19 season, then led the team to winning the 2018-19 Brunei FA Cup on 22 April 2019 in a 2–1 victory.

 Afi exited Kota Ranger after three years and signed for Kasuka FC in June 2021.
 In the following year, he played in the final of the FA Cup, losing 2–1 to brother Wafi's team DPMM FC.
 He then won the 2023 Brunei Super League with his side undefeated in 16 matches.

 In the 2024–25 season, he took over the captaincy from Maududi Hilmi Kasmi and steered his side to a second league championship after 13 games, securing a personal fourth Brunei Super League medal.
+He was to be denied of a fifth on the final day of the 2025–26 season when his previous club Indera beat them 3–2 to seize the title away from Kasuka.